erikvanek/pudem-pudem/docs/readme.md

 -   migrate to Typescript
 -   some groundwork is done but type definitions seem to be problematic with `p5/sound` package
 - reuse `initController` method
+- preset management - when adding a new preset, miminize the hassle